Catalyst | Personal Development | Bridge Builder

-Over time, what initially began as a mentor-mentee relationship, evolved into a collaborative partnership and friendship that continues to the present through Sharon’s advisory board role and leadership programming with the Foundation for Girls.
-In keeping with Sharon’s vision for her own work, this partnership speaks to the power of cross-generational leadership, mentorship and collaboration in helping empower, inspire, and build the next generation of leaders.
+What initially began as a mentor-mentee relationship evolved into a collaborative partnership and friendship.
+Today, this partnership speaks to the power of cross-generational leadership, mentorship and collaboration in helping empower, inspire, and build the next generation of leaders.

-Feedback from FFG’s workshop participants reveals that most if not all of our clientele have lived unstable lives that are rife with struggle, abuse, neglect, and abandonment, creating both internal and external challenges that impact their ability to develop a sense of personal agency, essential for transitioning from merely surviving to truly thriving and living productive, healthy lives.
+Feedback from our workshop participants reveals that most (if not all) of the girls we teach have lived unstable lives that are rife with struggle, abuse, neglect, and abandonment.
+This creates both internal and external challenges that impact their ability to develop a sense of personal agency, essential for transitioning from merely surviving to truly thriving and living productive, healthy lives.

 "True empowerment begins with the deep knowing you matter."

-At the Foundation for Girls, we believe in nurturing the leader in every girl and youth.
+We believe in nurturing the leader in every girl and youth.
 As part of this commitment, we are dedicated to fostering an environment of continual learning, growth and development — inviting workshop participants to step into their own voice and leadership, participating as co-facilitators of select sessions in partnership with FFG staff and volunteers.
-Our experience shows that this approach not only increases engagement, but provides participants the opportunity to apply their learning in a safe environment, while growing in personal confidence and gaining valuable experience.
+Our experience shows that this approach increases engagement, provides participants the opportunity to apply their learning in a safe environment, grows their confidence, and provides valuable experience.

 "I appreciated the openness and willingness to share from the counselors and other youth."